TrollskogenMC/commando/README.md

 }
 ```

-So now that Carbon is ready to handle tab completions we can go ahead and start writing our command logic.
+So now that Commando is ready to handle tab completions we can go ahead and start writing our command logic.
 ```java
 import ICommandHandler;